nickmonad/bips.dev/web/content/8/index.md

 for a soft fork:

 1.  **name** should be selected such that no two softforks, concurrent or otherwise, ever use the same name.
+For deployments described in a single BIP, it is recommended to use the name "bipN" where N is the appropriate BIP number.
 2.  **bit** should be selected such that no two concurrent softforks use the same bit.
+The bit chosen should not overlap with active usage (legitimately or otherwise) for other purposes.
-3.  **startheight** should be set to some block height in the future, approximately 30 days (or 4320 blocks) after a software release date including the soft fork.
-This allows for some release delays, while preventing triggers as a result of parties running pre-release software, and ensures a reasonable number of full nodes have upgraded prior to activation.
+3.  **startheight** should be set to some block height in the future when a majority of economic activity is expected to have upgraded to a software release including the activation parameters.
+Some allowance should be made for potential release delays.
 It should be rounded up to the next height which begins a retarget period for simplicity.
-4.  **timeoutheight** should be 1 year, or 52416 blocks (26 retarget
-    intervals) after **startheight**.
+4.  **timeoutheight** should be set to a block height when it is considered reasonable to expect the entire economy to have upgraded by, probably at least 1 year, or 52416 blocks (26 retarget intervals) after **startheight**.
+5.  **threshold** should be 1815 blocks (90% of 2016), or 1512 (75%) for
+    testnet.
-5.  **lockinontimeout** should be set to true for any softfork that is expected or found to have political opposition from a non-negligible percent of miners.
+6.  **lockinontimeout** should be set to true for any softfork that is expected or found to have political opposition from a non-negligible percent of miners.
 (It can be set after the initial deployment, but cannot be cleared once set.)